Looking for Linux laptops? Here I list some online shops that either sell Linux computers or specialize only in Linux systems.

 Got an old PC?
 Send it to them while buying a new Linux computer and they will send it back to you after installing a lightweight Linux on it, so that the old computer is recycled and can still be put to some use.

 Availability: Belgium and rest of Europe.

-You can guess that Minifree focuses on the freedom.
 It provides secure and privacy-respecting computers that come with Libreboot instead of BIOS or UEFI.

 Availability: Worldwide.
 Shipping information is available here.

 Entroware is another UK-based vendor that specializes in Linux-based laptops, desktop, and servers.

 Like many others on the list, Entroware also has Ubuntu as its choice of Linux distribution.
 Ubuntu MATE is also available as a choice on Entroware Linux laptops.

 Availability: UK, Ireland France, Germany, Italy, Spain